-ADDITIONAL GTU RESOURCES & SERVICES Consortial Registration and Cross-Registration Opportunities The Consortial Registrar's Office oversees the maintenance of academic records and coordinates course schedules and registration.
-The Consortial Registrar also serves as the agent for cross-registration with the University of California at Berkeley, Northeastern University/Mills College, Dominican University.
+ADDITIONAL GTU RESOURCES & SERVICES Consortial Registration and Cross-Registration Opportunities The Consortial Registrar's Office oversees maintenance of academic records and coordinates course schedules and registration.
+The Consortial Registrar also serves as the agent for cross-registration with the University of California, Mills College, Dominican University, and Holy Names College.
+GTU Student Lounge GTU doctoral and M.A. students have a student lounge on the first floor of the 2465 LeConte Ave. building.
+Coffee is located on the second floor.
+There is an additional lounge in the basement that includes a refrigerator and microwave for students who want a place to eat and relax.

-Digital Learning Department The Digital Learning Department offers a variety of resources to instructors to help enhance their online courses.
-The Director of Digital Learning offers workshops on a weekly basis that are focused on the fundamentals of online and hybrid teaching.
-The Director also provides 1:1 and small group consultations with faculty to review syllabi, discuss pedagogical and technical strategies, and help develop and design online/hybrid courses.
-Additionally, the Digital Learning Department provides and curates a repository of materials for faculty and students that includes training videos, recordings of past workshops, syllabus design resources, and online learning templates.
 Intellectual Events In any week at the GTU, there are several opportunities to attend special lectures and colloquia.
 Added to that are the numerous offerings at UCB and other local academic institutions.
-Regularly scheduled GTU events include the Distinguished Faculty Lecture honoring an eminent GTU faculty member, the Reading of the Sacred Texts series sponsored by the GTU Library, and the Surgit Singh Lecture in Comparative Religious Thought and Culture.
-Academic Accomodations Students with Disabilities The GTU PhD, Common MA, and Certificate Programs participate in an academic accommodation policy.
+Regularly scheduled GTU events include the Distinguished Faculty Lecture honoring an eminent GTU faculty member, the Reading of the Sacred Texts series sponsored by the GTU Library, and the Singh Lecture in Comparative Religious Thought and Culture.
+Facilities for Students with Disability/Disabilities.

+The GTU doctoral program and the Common MA program participate in a policy that benefits from a collaborative arrangement with the University of California at Berkeley.
 The policy strives for consistent and equitable student access to educational opportunities.
-In particular, it addresses a student's ability to fulfill course and program requirements The policy covers GTU library use, student advising, GTU classroom activities and requirements, program exams, and capstone experiences.
-It does not address extracurricular events sponsored by GTU member institutions, member school student housing, and administrative activities (e.g. registration, access to facilities, etc.) A staff member in the GTU Dean's Office serves as the Disabilities Resource Officer (DRO).
+In particular, it addresses a student's ability to fulfill degree and certificate course and program requirements.
+The policy covers GTU library use, student advising, GTU classroom activities and requirements, program exams, and capstone experiences such as theses and dissertations.
+It does not address extracurricular events sponsored by GTU member institutions, student housing, and administrative activities (e.g. registration, access to facilities, etc.) The GTU Associate Dean of Students serves as the Disabilities Resource Officer (DRO).
 The DRO serves as a resource to develop expertise, provide information and consultation, and answer questions.
-The policy and paperwork requirements are available on the GTU website.
+The DRO works with Students with Disabilities Program staff at UCB who verify accommodation eligibility and recommends accommodation options.